unalCe/CS193p---SetGame/README.md

 # SetGame

 This repo is for educational purposes.
-It's not completed yet.
+It includes my solution for assignment two.

-ToDo: Replace matching cards, hide unused cards, handle end game logic, implement new game action, spruce up the comments.
+// TO DO: Handle end game logic.